 Customers can allow third party access to emails to meet their needs.
 Learn more about granting access to external users.

-Customers can review emails and search for emails on Google Apps Vault.
+Customers can review emails and search for emails on Google Vault.
 Learn more about using Vault to search for email.

 Customers can create export sets and export them to the location or media of their choice.
 Learn more about exporting Vault data.